davidsbatista/davidsbatista.net/about-me.md

 Hi! :-)

-My name is David, I live in __[Berlin]__ and I love to play with data and extract knowledge from large volumes of data, be it structured or unstructured, numbers or text.
+My name is David, I live in __[Berlin]__ and I love to play with data and extract knowledge from large volumes of data, specially to transform natural language into structured data.

 I hold a __[Ph.D.]__ degree in Natural Language Processing and Machine Learning, where I explored and proposed new methods for __[semantic relationship extraction]__.
 You can see a complete list of my publications as indexed by __[Google Schoolar]__.